-90. In the roads and drains sector sub-project packages UGIIP-III-2/RANG/UT+DR/01/2016 and UGIIP-III-2/RANG/UT+DR/02/2016 there are minor impacts that result from the planning, design or location, because:

-- The road and drain improvements confined within the existing road boundary. - No acquisition of land will be required - No tree will need to be cut - Some sub-project schemes will need palisading - There is no impact on permanent and temporary structures - Road alignment is neither passing through nor connecting any ecological sensitive area like forests, reserve forest, National Park or wildlife sanctuary. - Road alignments are not located in any ecological sensitive area so there is no impact on wildlife, or rare and endangered species. - There is no impact on water body - There is no impact on any water supply source like tube wells/ hand pumps, wells, etc. - There is no impact on any community structure - There is no impact on irrigation structures - There is no impact on religious structures - There is no historical/archaeological sites in the alignment - Most of the schemes of the packages are relatively small and involve straightforward construction and operation, so impacts will be mainly localised and not significant - Most of the predicted impacts are associated with the construction process, and are produced because that process is invasive, involving trenching and other excavation.
-However the routine nature of the impacts means that most can be easily mitigated - Infrastructure will be installed and constructed in public rights-of-way, easements, Drains and properties held by the Pourashava, hence land acquisition and encroachment on private property will not occur. - The drain improvement activities will be confined within the existing Drain boundary. - Drain alignment is neither passing through nor connecting any ecological sensitive area like forests, reserve forest, National Park or wildlife sanctuary.
+- 92. In the roads and drains sector sub-project package UGIIP-III-2/MUKT/UT+DR/01/2016 & UGIIP-III-2/MUKT/UT+DR/02/2016 there are minor impacts that may result from the planning, design or location, because: - The roads and drains improvement will be confined within the existing road boundary. - There is no acquisition of land - No tree will need to be cut (PDP-R28, D32 & D44a) - Water logging occurred at rainy season(PDP-R28, R31 & D29b) - Some sub-project schemes needed palisading - There is no impact on permanent and temporary structures - Road alignment is neither passing through nor connecting any ecological sensitive area like forests, reserve forest, National Park or wildlife sanctuary. - Road alignments are not located in any ecological sensitive area so there is no impact on wildlife, or rare and endangered species. - There is no impact on water body - There is no impact on any water supply source like tube wells/ hand pumps, wells, etc. - There is no impact on any community structure - There is no impact on irrigation structures - There is no impact on religious structures - There are no historical/archaeological sites in the alignment - Most of the schemes of the packages are relatively small and involve straightforward construction and operation, so impacts will be mainly localised and not significant - Most of the predicted impacts are associated with the construction process, and are produced because that process is invasive, involving trenching and other excavation.
+However the routine nature of the impacts mean that most can be easily mitigated - Infrastructure will be installed and constructed in public rights-of-way, easements, Drains and properties held by the Pourashava, hence land acquisition and encroachment on private property will not occur. - The Drains improvement will be confined within the existing Drain boundary. - Drain alignment is neither passing through nor connecting any ecological sensitive area like forests, reserve forest, National Park or wildlife sanctuary.